DETAILED ACTION

 Annotated fig 6 of Adriaensen.

-With respect to claim 11, Adriaensen discloses at least one projecting element (58, fig 6) which is configured and arranged to realize the predetermined orientation of the flow of irrigation fluid through supporting the nozzle unit on at least one of the teeth and the gums in a predetermined way defined by its shape and dimensions (see [0038], nozzle spacer assembly 58 allows for the proper impact angle by specific size and shape).
+With respect to claim 11, Adriaensen discloses at least one projecting element (58, fig 6) which is configured and arranged to realize the predetermined orientation of the flow of irrigation fluid through supporting the nozzle unit on at least one of the teeth and the gums in a predetermined way defined by its shape and dimensions of the projecting element (see [0038], nozzle spacer assembly 58 allows for the proper impact angle by specific size and shape).

 With respect to claim 12, Adriaensen discloses an oral irrigator (10, fig 1), comprising the nozzle unit according to claim 1 (see fig 1 and claim 1 above) and a fluid supply system (reservoir 22, pump 24, electronics 26; fig 1) which is configured and arranged to supply irrigation fluid to the nozzle unit so as to enable the nozzle unit to emit the irrigation fluid (see [0033 and 51]).